-The new measures would help address gaps in the federal government’s Canada Emergency Commercial Rent Assistance (CECRA) program by protecting a wider range of tenants than were eligible for the program and tenants whose landlords decided not to apply.
+The measures helped address gaps in the federal government’s Canada Emergency Commercial Rent Assistance (CECRA) program by protecting a wider range of tenants than were eligible for the program and tenants whose landlords decided not to apply.

-- protect eligible commercial tenants from having their leases terminated if they can’t pay rent as a result of the COVID-19 pandemic
+- protected eligible commercial tenants from having their leases terminated if they could not pay rent as a result of the COVID-19 pandemic

-- prevent landlords from raising rent and charging late fees and penalties on missed rent
+- prevented landlords from raising rent and charging late fees and penalties on missed rent

-- If passed, any late fees, penalties, or rent increases imposed on a commercial tenant by their landlord between March 17, 2020 and August 31, 2020 would need to be reimbursed.
+- any late fees, penalties, or rent increases imposed on a commercial tenant by their landlord on or between March 17, 2020 and August 31, 2020 would need to be reimbursed

-- commercial tenants with tenancy agreements eligible for the CECRA program, but whose landlords have chosen not to participate
+- commercial tenants with tenancy agreements eligible for the CECRA program, but whose landlords chose not to participate

-- commercial lease agreements where tenants have had to close their business due to public health orders or have had their business revenue decline by 25% or more as a result of the COVID-19 pandemic.
+- commercial lease agreements where tenants had to close their business due to public health orders or had their business revenue decline by 25% or more as a result of the COVID-19 pandemic.
 This protected tenants who did not meet the eligibility criteria of a 70% revenue decline required under the CECRA program

-Tenants and landlords would need to work together to develop a rent payment plan for missed payments.
-If a tenant’s actions violate any lease provisions other than those covered by the Act, the tenant may be evicted or penalized in accordance to the lease’s terms.
+Tenants and landlords needed to work together to develop a rent payment plan for missed payments.
+Tenant’s actions that violated any lease provisions other than those covered by the act could be evicted or penalized in accordance with the terms of the lease.

-The legislation would not apply to evictions or lease terminations that happened before the legislation was tabled on June 16, 2020.
+- evictions or lease terminations that happened before the legislation was tabled on June 16, 2020

 - Alberta leads country supporting economic relaunch (June 5, 2020)